Asabeneh/30-Days-Of-Python/07_Day_Sets/07_set.md

 'mango' in fruits
 ```

-### Adding items to a list
+### Adding Items to a Set

-Once a list is created we can not change an item but we can add additional items.
+Once a set is created we cannot change any items but we can add additional ones.

 - Add one item using _add()_